ropensci/targets/inst/tar_watch_about.md

 ## Views

 * __graph__: show the `tar_visnetwork()` dependency graph.
 If this graph may be slow to refesh, consider toggling the outdated switch, speeding up your `_targets.R` file, or selecting another view.
 * __summary__: overall runtime progress summary of the pipeline.
-In the table, the time column shows the last time a target started, finished, errored, or canceled itself.
-The since columns shows how long ago that was.
+In the table, the "time" column shows the last time a target started, finished, errored, or canceled itself.
+The "since" columns shows how long ago that was.
 * __branches__: like the summary view except with specific information about dynamic branching progress.

 ## Controls